frappe/books/fyo/README.md

 ### Terminology

-- **Schema**: object that defines shape of the data in the database
+- **Schema**: object that defines shape of the data in the database.
 - **Model**: the controller class that extends the `Doc` class or the `Doc` class itself (if a controller doesn't exist).
 - **Doc**: instance of a Model, i.e. what has the data.